hellosugoi/Ethereum-to-GraphQL/README.md

 ## Testing

 There are 3 components to testing/developing for this repo: Smart Contracts, Ganache/Ganache-cli, and Jest.
-You have to first launch Ganache/Ganache-cli, then Deploy your smart contracts via `npm run build-sc`, and lastly you run `npm run test`.
+To test, you have to first launch Ganache/Ganache-cli, then Deploy your smart contracts via `npm run build-sc`, and lastly you run `npm run test`.
 You only have to do `npm run build-sc` if you modify the smart contract, or if you restarted you Ganache/Ganache-cli command.
 If you only modify the javascript code, then you do `npm run test` to run tests.

+Special note about ganache/ganache-cli, they start on different ports (8545, 9545) respectively.
+The test suit has been configured to work with ganache the app.
+The default account in ganache is staticly set to `0x8B5D608836459Ddb0725C64036569c7630a82FBF`.
+If you use ganache-cli, you will need to set the correct account in `test/intro.test.js` line 8.

 #### Starting fresh or ganache restart/refresh
 1. **Start Ganache**